 Flocculent Spiral Galaxies (Sd)

-Flocculent spiral galaxies have spiral arms which do not reach to the center of the galaxy or are otherwise discontinuous in some way.
+Flocculent spiral galaxies have spiral arms that do not reach the center of the galaxy or are otherwise discontinuous in some way.
 Interstellar shock waves within these galaxies clear away parts of the spiral arms, which may or may not eventually reconstitute themselves.

 Flocculent spiral galaxies you can see in a telescope